SexChrLab/Cancer_Genomics/README.md

     ```
     python prepare_input_for_vep.py --vcf_filenames {/input/full/path/to/vcf/files/} --vep_format_fn {/input/full/path/to/output/vep/file}
     ```
 - This script takes in one or more than one vcf files.
-If you have more than one VCF file, please separate them by comma
+If you have more than one VCF file, please separate them by a comma and no space
+- GATK file will need to be unzipped using gunzip {filename} before running `prepare_input_for_vep.py`
 - If there's just one vcf file as input, the script converts the variant in VCF file format to format that can be used for VEP:
     - Column 1: chromosome name
     - Column 2: Position